 Submit the Lightweight Risk Assessment (LRA)

 The first step in any software purchase or renewal is the Lightweight Risk Assessment (LRA).
-The LRA really needs to be filled out by the faculty or staff member requesting the software as there are many questions that other staff will not have answers for.
+The LRA really needs to be filled out by the faculty or staff member requesting the software as there are many "use case" questions that other staff will not have answers for.
+The LRA is an online form (an offline version is available but can only be used for preparation, not submission!).

 After you submit the LRA form, you’ll receive an email from “GRC Survey” indicating that they’re received the Vendor Risk survey.
 At some point, you’ll likely also receive an email from servicereplies@uillinois.edu with a subject that contains a service request number and the words “Lightweight Risk Assessment”.